 Hemochromatosis=iron overload.
-Hereditary hemochromatosis (HH) is iron overload that occurs as a result of two inherited genetic mutations that interfere with the normal cycle of iron absorption and feedback typically leading to overactive hepcidin (Olynyk 2022).
+Hereditary hemochromatosis (HH) is iron overload that occurs as a result of two inherited genetic mutations that interfere with the normal cycle of iron absorption and feedback, typically leading to loss of iron-regulated hepcidin production and reduced hepcidin levels (Olynyk 2022).
 Potential complications of hemochromatosis include iron deposition in the joints, liver, heart and skin.
-With advancements in lab based recognition, patients typically receive the diagnosis of hemochromatosis prior to developing complications such as the classic “bronze diabetes”.
+With advancements in lab-based recognition, patients typically receive the diagnosis of hemochromatosis prior to developing complications such as the classic “bronze diabetes”.
 Most people present with the most common complication- liver disease

 Iron absorption happens in the proximal duodenum and it occurs via a portal called ferroportin.
-Hepcidin controls ferroportin and hepcidin is hepatically synthesized.
-When iron stores are full, there is typically a strong negative feedback loop to turn hepcidin off (Kowdley 2019).
+Hepcidin controls ferroportin, and hepcidin is hepatically synthesized.
+When iron stores are full, there is a negative feedback loop to turn on hepcidin production (Kowdley 2019).

-The mutation in hepcidin C282Y the most common genetic mutation associated with hereditary hemochromatosis.
-1in 240 Americans carry 2 copies of the genetic mutation.
+The mutation in C282Y is the most common genetic mutation associated with hereditary hemochromatosis.
+1 in 240 Americans carry 2 copies of this genetic mutation.
 Prevalence is geographically variable and the greatest density of mutations is in Ireland where 11% of the population is carrying at least 1 copy (Cabrera 2022).
 Although the prevalence of hemochromatosis genes is high, the penetrance of disease is much lower.
 For example ~1 in 200 has the genetic mutation but 1 in 100 of individuals has penetrant disease.
 Penetrance varies across series with higher penetrance estimates of 14 in 100 women and 24 in 100 men when penetrance is defined as a diagnosis by ICD code.

 In the hospital, hemochromatosis is not a common etiology of an elevated ferritin (Senjo 2018)

 1 in 3 people with nonalcoholic steatohepatitis (NASH) will have hepatic iron overload on liver biopsy (Nelson 2011).
 Two likely reasons for this include 1) chronic inflammation will influence the way hepcidin behaves in the liver 2) inflammation of hepatocytes causes hepatocellular death and iron spills out.
 Similarly 2 out of 3 patients with alcohol related liver disease (ALD) will have hepatic iron overload.
-The reasons for iron overload in ALD are the same as NASH with the addition of 3) alcohol increases hepcidin activity almost like it has been mutated (Kowdley 2019,Mehta 2019).
+The reasons for iron overload in ALD are the same as NASH with the addition of 3) alcohol decreases hepcidin production due to ethanol-induced downregulation of the transcription factor regulating hepcidin expression (Kowdley 2019,Mehta 2019).